martinng01/cloud-resume/README.md

 As a project to deepen my knowledge of AWS, I took on the Cloud Resume Challenge [here](https://cloudresumechallenge.dev/docs/the-challenge/aws/), where the goal was to create and deploy a static portfolio website.
 The main steps of the challenge are:

-- Creating a static website using HTML, CSS and JS
+- Creating a static website (I used React)
 - Deploy on S3 and use CloudFront for HTTPS
 - Display a visitor counter using DynamoDB
 - Infrastructure as Code (IaC) using Terraform